tadashibashi/fsbank-server/ReadMe.md

 #### External dependencies

+These services are needed in order for the website to carry out its functionality.
+Please see `Server Environment Variables` below for setting the urls and credentials for these services.

 - MongoDB storage access with read/write rights
 - S3 storage key with read/write admin rights over all buckets
 - Nodemailer-compatible email service that implements receiving the basic